finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 Well, as you can see, the code is there, not just a `div` with an id of root.

-But you notice something, why there's so much unused space ?
-Can we minify that ?
+But you notice something, why there's so much unused space?
+Can we minify it?
 Of course, we'll use `common-tags` library to minify our `html` response.

-Let's add it then.
+Let's add it:

 ```bash
 # If you're using yarn